 According to the arrangement.

-The devices shall be type-approved according to the 01 or subsequent series of amendments to UN Regulation No. 6, or to the 00 or subsequent series of amendments to UN Regulation No. 148.
+The devices shall be type-approved according to the 01 or [any] subsequent series of amendments to UN Regulation No. 6, or to the 00 or any subsequent series of amendments to UN Regulation No. 148.

 6.5.3.
-Arrangements (see figure below)
+Arrangements (see Figures II, III and IV)

 A: Two front direction-indicator lamps of the following categories: